Faculty / Staff

 Dr. Murphy has appointments as a professor of comparative ophthalmology in the School of Medicine's Department of Ophthalmology and Vision Sciences, and in the School of Veterinary Medicine's Department of Surgical and Radiological Sciences.
 Dr. Murphy is investigating: 1) modulation of cell behaviors by biophysical cues, with relevance to the design of improved cell culture ware, surgical implants and understanding disease processes; 2) development of improved organ preservation media, by which to markedly extend the length of time an intact organ can be stored; 3) engineering-inspired approaches to "engineer" a wound bed to promote healing; 4) optical performance in animals that evolved in response to challenging environmental conditions

 Sara M. Thomasy, DVM, PhD, DACVO

 Dr. Thomasy received her B.S. in Biology from The Ohio State University in 2000 and her DVM from the University of California - Davis in 2005.
 She then completed a PhD in pharmacology and toxicology from UC Davis in 2006.
 Following a 1-year small animal rotating internship at North Carolina State University, she completed a comparative ophthalmology residency at UC Davis in 2010.
 Dr. Thomasy is a Diplomate of the American College of Veterinary Ophthalmology and served as a reviewer for several journals including Investigative Ophthalmology and Vision Science and Veterinary Ophthalmology.
 She is currently a Vision Researcher in the Murphy-Russell Laboratory and her research interests include corneal wound healing, glaucoma, ocular pharmacology, and antiviral therapy for the management of feline herpesvirus.

 Dr. Strom received her veterinary degree from the University of Copenhagen, Denmark in 2010 and completed her Master’s Thesis on canine glaucoma at the University of Zurich, Switzerland the same year.
-She then went on to complete a one-year internship in small animal medicine and surgery at the University of Saskatchewan, Canada prior to beginning her residency in Comparative Ophthalmology at University of California - Davis in 2011.
+She then went on to complete a one-year internship in small animal medicine and surgery at the University of Saskatchewan, Canada.
+In 2014, Dr. Strom completed a three-year residency in Comparative Ophthalmology at UC Davis.
 Her professional interests include all aspects of ophthalmic disease and surgery, advanced diagnostic imaging and comparative vision research.
 Dr. Strom is currently a staff veterinarian at UC Davis on a temporary one-year assignment.